• Skip to primary navigation

 Jump to Recipe - Print Recipe

-Chicken Provencal or Poulet à la Provençale, as it’s called in France, brings many tasty summer ingredients together, such as ripe tomatoes, olives, plenty of herbs and garlic, of course.
-Simply sear the chicken and then braise it with the other ingredients in white wine & olives sauce in a Dutch oven or oven-safe skillet.
-This is your answer to quick and delicious weeknight dinners!
+Chicken Provencal or Poulet à la Provençale, as it's called in France, brings many classic French cooking ingredients together, such as ripe tomatoes, olives, plenty of herbs and garlic, of course.

 Chicken Provencal